 - Fuel our fire to not burn out

-If you are looking for a very productive B&B real estate company, look no further than B&B Consulting with Rob Sales and Lori Blass.
-Whether you are buying or selling, we will guide you in the process.
-Both Rob & Lori have owned & operated different inns, so we come with the expertise and care of having also been innkeepers.
+If you are looking for a very productive B&B real estate agency, look no further than B&B Consulting with Licensed Realtor Rob Sales.
+Whether you are buying or selling, B&B Consulting will guide you in the process.
+Rob, and his wife Jane, owned & operated several inns, so Rob has the added expertise of having also been an innkeeper.
 Contact us today!